Clay Travis: Political views

-Travis, who is pro-choice and against the death penalty, voted for former President Barack Obama twice and had previously never voted Republican.
+Travis said he is pro-choice and against the death penalty, voted for former President Barack Obama twice, and had previously never voted Republican.
 In 2016, Travis voted for Gary Johnson of the Libertarian Party.
 As an undergrad, Travis interned for U.S. Representative Bob Clement for four years while in college at George Washington University.
 In 2000, he worked on Al Gore's presidential campaign.
 Travis was hired to work on U.S. Representative Jim Cooper's 2002 congressional campaign but was fired for wrecking Cooper's wife's car.

 In August 2016, Travis criticized his alma mater, Vanderbilt University, for planning to remove the word "Confederate" from its historic Confederate Memorial Hall, comparing the move to actions taken by "Middle Eastern terrorists."
 Consequently, Travis lost a $3,000 promotion deal he had with Jack Daniel's.
 Travis said online that a Jack Daniel's representative decided that his Twitter commentary on the statue "brings (the company) into public disrepute."

 On September 15, 2017, Travis appeared as a guest on CNN, with anchor Brooke Baldwin, to discuss free speech, specifically whether ESPN personality Jemele Hill should be fired for calling Donald Trump a "white supremacist" and stating that police officers are "modern-day slave catchers" on her personal Twitter page.
 Travis stated that it would be bad policy on ESPN's part to fire Hill for her private comments, just as it was bad policy when ESPN fired Curt Schilling for comments he made regarding transgender bathrooms on his personal Facebook page.
 Travis received criticism for using a phrase he commonly used on his radio show when he said "...I'm a First Amendment absolutist – the only two things I 100 percent believe in are the First Amendment and boobs..."
 Baldwin cut the interview short and later responded, "when I first heard 'boobs' from a grown man on national television (in 2017!!!), my initial thought bubble was: 'Did I hear that correctly??..."